tengstrand/lein-polylith/readme.md

 You can now either add unit tests to *address-fake* or create system-level tests by manually creating a *test/se/example* directory structure under *example/systems/cmd-line-test*, adding your tests there and making sure you execute these from your [CI](https://en.wikipedia.org/wiki/Continuous_integration) build.

-### Replace a component

-Some organisations like to work in short lived branches, especially if they are scattered throughout the world.
-Components and bases are just code which makes it much easier to coordinate branches and releases compared to traditional [Microservices](https://en.wikipedia.org/wiki/Microservices) solutions.

 ## Versioning and branching

 The polylith architecture gives you plenty of alternatives to avoid branching.